Distraction Can Often Cause Parking Lot Injuries

 Choosing the right parking spot can go a long way toward deterring theft and crime.
 Consumer Reports provides some simple safety rules:

 Large parking lots, such as those found at shopping malls, are considered most vulnerable to crime, according to the Urban Institute Justice Policy Center.
-One way for consumers to steer clear of trouble is to pick a lot where pedestrian traffic is restricted and video surveillance equipment is used to monitor the facility.
+One way to steer clear of trouble is to pick a lot where pedestrian traffic is restricted and video surveillance equipment is used to monitor the facility.